Geraldine Rockefeller Dodge: Life

 The couple had only one child, Marcellus Hartley Dodge Jr., whom they called "Hartley".
 He was killed in an automobile accident on August 29, 1930, in Mogesca, France.
 In his memory, his mother purchased a large parcel of land for twenty thousand dollars and gave Madison, New Jersey, the property and the Hartley Dodge Memorial Building which was dedicated on Memorial Day, Thursday, May 30, 1935, and used as the borough hall.
 The New York Times published that the building cost $800,000.
 Mrs. Dodge also donated the train station.
 These structures became the core of the Madison Civic Commercial District, which is listed on the State Register of Historic Places and the National Register of Historic Places.
 They made many other significant donations in his name.

-She died in 1973, and was buried in Sleepy Hollow Cemetery.
+She died in 1973, and was buried in Sleepy Hollow Cemetery next to her son, at the foot of the mausoleum of her father, William Rockefeller Jr.

 Estate

 During the early part of their marriage they resided together at Hartley Farms in New Jersey.
 Eventually, while in New Jersey, they resided on separate, but abutting, country estates: Giralda Farms and Hartley Farms.
 Her estate, Giralda Farms, fronted the main route from Madison to Morristown opposite a property his family owned and extending to another of his that faced south and fronted on Spring Valley Road in New Vernon, where he preferred to reside.
 A long private path extended for miles between the houses on the adjacent properties with gates at either side of Woodland Road, which defined the southern boundary of her property.

 Giralda Farms was located in Madison, New Jersey.
 Originally belonging to the Daniel Willis James family, the Dodges bought the then 240-acre estate in 1911.
 The mansion for the estate was built in 1893 and had been built in the Spanish Gothic style.
 By 1920 it had grown to 550-acres.
 She also maintained a home on 5th Avenue in New York.

 After Geraldine R. Dodge's death in 1973, the estate became a corporate park.
 The mansion was razed in May 1976.
 In 1978, nearly all the remaining estate buildings on the estate were demolished.